 A single trip plan containing multiple modes and/or providers.
-See
+See Intermodal.

 System capability to display all available transportation options, regardless of mode or provider.
 Users can choose the option that works best for them and/or providers can prioritize particular offerings to meet service goals.
-See
+See Mobility as a Service.

 In large cities, public transit is typically delivered through a multimodal network, with a wide variety of service types and multiple network patterns.
 In an effective transit system, these modes connect and complement, rather than duplicate, one another.